 Retrieve a soil sample collected from when the soil sampling protocol was performed.
-Record the sample ID information on the sample label on the ata heet.
+Record the sample ID information on the sample label on the Soil Moisture Data Sheet.

-Take all of the soil from the zip lock and press it through a sieve with 4 mm mesh.
+Take all of the soil from the zip lock bag and press it through a sieve with 4 mm mesh.

 Be sure to keep roots and rocks on the sieve and out of the soil.
 Label your weigh boat with the correct label.

 Weigh the empty weigh boat.
-Record the mass of your empty weigh boat in the .
+Record the mass of your empty weigh boat in the Soil Moisture Data Sheet.

 Add 30 to 40 grams of sieved soil to the weigh boat.
 Avoid using any large rocks or roots.
 Record the mass of the weigh boat + soil.

-Subtract the mass of the empty weigh boat from the mass of the weigh boat + soil to get the mass of the soil sample.
+Subtract the mass of the empty weigh boat from the mass of the weigh boat + soil to get the mass of the wet soil sample.
 Record this value on your data sheet.

+Wet soil (g) = (total mass) – (empty weigh boat)

 If ovens are not available, lay the sample in a warm dry place for at least 48 hours to dry.

 Day 2